inikulin/publish-please/README.md

  - **branch** - Check that current branch matches the specified branch.
 Default: `master`.
  - **sensitiveData** - Perform [audit for the sensitive data](#sensitive-information-audit).
 Default: `true`.
  - **vulnerableDependencies** - Perform vulnerable dependencies check using [Node Security Project](https://nodesecurity.io/) data.
 Default: `true`.
+    - you may prevent specific vulnerabilities to be reported by publish-please by creating a [.nsprc file](https://github.com/nodesecurity/nsp#exceptions).

 ## Sensitive information audit